-- We face significant competition from other biotechnology and pharmaceutical companies and our operating results will suffer if we fail to compete effectively. - IMC-1 may fail to achieve market acceptance by physicians, patients, third-party payors or others in the medical community necessary for commercial success. - If we are unable to establish sales, marketing and distribution capabilities either on our own or in collaboration with third parties, we may not be successful in commercializing IMC-1, if approved.
+- We face significant competition from other biotechnology and pharmaceutical companies and our operating results will suffer if we fail to compete effectively. - Even if IMC-1 or any other candidate we develop receives marketing approval, it may fail to achieve market acceptance by physicians, patients, third-party payors or others in the medical community necessary for commercial success. - If we are unable to establish sales, marketing and distribution capabilities either on our own or in collaboration with third parties, we may not be successful in commercializing IMC-1, if approved.